jimmejardine/qiqqa-open-source/docs-src/Notes/Qiqqa Internals/Extracting the text from PDF documents.md

     base/Guest/documents/D/DA7B8FDA82E6D7465ADC7590EEC0C914E955C5B8.pdf
   ```

-- The **extracted text** is saved in a Qiqqa-global store at `base/ocr/` using a similar filesystem performance scheme as for the PDF  file itself.
+- The **extracted text** is saved in a Qiqqa-global store at `base/ocr/` using a similar file-system performance scheme as for the PDF  file itself.

   Example paths for the OCR output cached for the same PDF file as shown above: